tophercf/jest-reporter-perf-stats/README.md

 1. install custom reporter to your repo that you want to benchmark test duration `npm i --save-dev jest-reporter-perf-stats`

-2. add custom reporters to your `jest.config.js`
+2. add the custom reporter to your `jest.config.js`
 ```
 module.exports = {
   ...